Back to Blog

 • Basic loyalty program: Points per order, simple reward redemption

-• Restaurant information: Location, hours, contact, multiple outlets if applicable
+• Restaurant information: Location, hours, contact, and multiple outlets if you have them

-• User profiles: Saved addresses, payment methods, order history
+• User profiles: Saved addresses, payment methods, and order history

 Important (Add Within 3 Months)